shakna-israel/multilua/README.md

 	L:close()

-Note: You can have as many Lua states as you want.
-The memory overhead is surprisingly small, and states don't interact with each other.
+You can have as many Lua states as you want.
+The memory overhead is surprisingly small.

 Note: You don't _need_ to call `close`.
 The GC will also close it for you, if the object goes out of scope.